Robyn: 2004–2009: Konichiwa Records and Robyn

-The second single from the UK release was "With Every Heartbeat", which was released in late July 2007 and reached number one on the UK singles chart.
+The second single from the release in the United Kingdom was "With Every Heartbeat" with Kleerup, which was released in late July 2007 and topped the UK Singles Chart, becoming the second single by Swedish artists to top the charts in Britain during the 2000s decade after Eric Prydz's "Call on Me" in September and October 2004.
 Robyn appeared on Jo Whiley's BBC Radio 1 showcase show, Live Lounge.
 In Australia, where Robyn reached the top ten of the iTunes Store's album chart, "With Every Heartbeat" received attention on radio and video networks.
 Robyn contributed vocals to Fleshquartet's single, "This One's for You", from their Voices of Eden album that year.
 Konichiwa Records signed an international licensing deal with Universal Music Group to distribute Robyn's music globally, and her UK recordings are released by Island Records.
 The Rakamonie EP was released in January 2008 by Cherrytree Records (a subsidiary of Interscope Records), and the US version of Robyn was released in April of that year.
 "With Every Heartbeat", "Handle Me" and "Cobrastyle" were top-10 club singles, and "With Every Heartbeat" received airplay on US pop and dance radio stations.
 Robyn provided backing vocals on Britney Spears' 2007 single, "Piece of Me", and appeared on the Fyre Department remix of "Sexual Eruption" by rapper Snoop Dogg.
 She made a brief US tour to promote Robyn, and was the supporting act for Madonna's Sticky & Sweet Tour on European dates in 2008.
 In January 2009, Robyn received a 2008 Swedish Grammis Award for Best Live Act.